Quantum algorithm for linear non-unitary dynamics with near-optimal dependence on all parameters: Hybrid implementation

 \section{Hybrid implementation}

 We have discussed how to use the LCHS formula for general inhomogeneous ODEs with a quantum LCU subroutine.
+The algorithm achieves near-optimal total query complexity with respect to all parameters and optimal state preparation cost.
+However, to implement the algorithm, we use multiple additional ancilla qubits and coherently controlled Hamiltonian simulation in the construction of the select oracle.
+Though feasible on an ideal quantum computer, both of these ingredients pose computational challenges in the early fault-tolerant regime in which we have few logical qubits and limited capability to handle complicated control structures.

-For a more near-term implementation, as discussed in~\cite{AnLiuLin2023}, we may also consider a hybrid approach based on importance sampling.
+For an early fault-tolerant implementation, as discussed in~\cite{AnLiuLin2023}, we may also consider a hybrid quantum-classical algorithm based on importance sampling.
 With the improved LCHS, we can follow the same hybrid approach as discussed in~\cite{AnLiuLin2023}; the only nuance is that now the coefficients $c_j$'s are not real positive, so we need to further split them into real and imaginary parts, estimate two summations separately, and take the sign of the real and imaginary parts into consideration.
-For completeness, here we present this hybrid algorithm and describe its sample complexity.
+For completeness, in this section we present this hybrid algorithm and describe its sample complexity.

 For simplicity, here we only consider the homogeneous case and suppose that $\|u_0\| = 1$.
+Unlike the quantum algorithm, the goal in the hybrid algorithm is to estimate the (possibly unnormalized) observable $u(T)^{\dagger}Ou(T)$, where $O$ is a known Hermitian matrix.
+We assume access to a block-encoding $U_O$ of $O$ with block-encoding factor $\alpha_O \geq \|O\|$.
 By~\cref{eqn:LCHS_LCU_composite}, we can approximate the solution as